- Straight: The hero hunts down the villain, saying this stock phrase.

 - The hero unknowingly killed his own father, and the villain is all too happy to deliver the news.

-- The hero looks for the person that saved his/her father's life, because he/she wants to repay him/her for the noble deed.
+- The hero looks for the person that saved their father's life, because they want to repay them for the noble deed.

 - Double Subverted:

-- The villain pretends he did not kill the hero's father, but is killed anyway because he was lying.
+- The villain pretends they did not kill the hero's father, but is killed anyway because they were lying.

-- The Hero wanted to kill his father himself, but the villain got to it first, so now the hero feels he has to kill the villain.
+- The Hero wanted to kill their father himself, but the villain got to it first, so now the hero feels they have to kill the villain.